Sienci-Labs/Resources/superlongboard/slb-firmware-flashing.md

 ### STM Cube Flashing

-Download the software from here (we recommend version 2.15.0): <a href="https://www.st.com/en/development-tools/stm32cubeprog.html#st-get-software" target="_blank" rel="noopener">https://www.st.com/en/development-tools/stm32cubeprog.html#st-get-software</a>
+<a href="https://drive.google.com/file/d/162tiL96mNW-Xstx8SoSzwZACxxNnmBSN/view" target="_blank" rel="noopener">Download the software from here</a> (this is version 2.15.0) or for another OS <a href="https://www.st.com/en/development-tools/stm32cubeprog.html#st-get-software" target="_blank" rel="noopener">go to STM's website</a>.

 1. On the SLB, switch off the power toggle switch at the black of the board or unplug it from power
 1. Use a jumper or metal tipped tool like a screwdriver or Allen key to short the **BOOT pin** (shown) and hold it in place